 For billing entities used for credit card orders, it is important that the information matches the billing information on record with the credit card company to avoid delays with order processing.

-> Note: Each new billing entity added in the system needs to be connected to a Group, otherwise users will not see it in the checkout flow.
+Each new billing entity added in the system should be connected to a Group otherwise, users will not see it in the checkout flow.

-> - Go to Team > Groups
+- Go to Team > Groups

 - Find the group(s) for which this billing entity is relevant